Anoka-Ramsey Community College

 Subsection i.
 Responsibilities

-d.
-Maintain contact with the MSCSA platform committee and the Metro North Regional Member thereof.
+4) Shall maintain contact with the MSCSA platform committee and the Metro North Regional Member thereof.

-e.
-Maintain contact with the MSCSA Government Relations Association.
+5) Shall maintain contact with the MSCSA Government Relations Association.

-- Promote MSCSA Rally Days on campus
+a) Promote MSCSA Rally Days on campus.

-g.
-Chair the Legislative Committee, if established
+6) Shall Chair the Legislative Committee, if established.

-- Assist clubs with promotion when requested.
+a) Assist clubs with promotion when requested.

-Section F. Director of Finance:
+Section F. Treasurer:

 Subsection i.
 Responsibilities:

-a.
-Shall administer and maintain accurate records of all budgets funded through Student Life fees.
+1) Shall administer and maintain accurate records of all budgets funded through Student Life fees.

-c.
-Shall serve as the Cambridge Campus student representative to the ARCC Budget Committee.
+3) Shall serve as the Cambridge Campus student representative to the ARCC Budget Committee.

-g.
-In charge of filling out internal requisition forms.
+6) Shall be in charge of filling out internal requisition forms.

-Section G. Director of Technology
+Section G. Director of Technology:

 Subsection i.
 Responsibilities: